ethanhs/material/README.md

 Currently, only PyQt4 and Python2 are supported, Py3 and PyQt5 support is on the way!

-This is a repository for Material Design qt stylesheets.
+This is a repository for Material Design qt stylesheets and widgets.
 Currently, the following widgets are supported (not all implemented right now):

 - QSlider - implemented
 - QLineEdit - not implemented